CloudLabsAI-Azure/pg-sk-agents-lab/LabGuide/Lab-01.md

    ![](Images/L1-S33.png)

-1. This will open a new query editor window like below.
+1. This will open a new query editor window.
 Notice on the bottom right, you can see a green circle indicating you are successfully connected to cases database.

 1. Enter the following SQL query below in the query editor to run a test query.
 Click the green play ">" icon in the top right tool bar.
 Notice the results open in PostgreSQL Query Results panel.